trokster/xcayp/README.md

 Play around with it to experience new way to use a DB, A test server is set-up allowing you to test the interface & the editor.
-Keep in mind that for obvious security reason the change you will make will be limited to the local image and will not be persistant nor sent to the server
+Keep in mind that for obvious security reason the change you will make will be limited to the local image and will not be persistent nor sent to the server